Plethysmograph: Methodological approach

 The difference between full and empty lungs can be used to assess diseases and airway passage restrictions.
 An obstructive disease will show increased FRC because some airways do not empty normally, while a restrictive disease will show decreased FRC.
 Body plethysmography is particularly appropriate for patients who have air spaces which do not communicate with the bronchial tree; in such patients helium dilution would give an incorrectly low reading.

 Another important parameter, which can be calculated with a body plethysmograph is the airway resistance.
 During inhalation the chest expands, which increases the pressure within the box.
 While observing the so-called resistance loop (cabin pressure and flow), diseases can easily be recognized.
 If the resistance loop becomes planar, this shows a bad compliance of the lung.
 A COPD, for instance, can easily be discovered because of the unique shape of the corresponding resistance loop.

 Limbs

 Some plethysmograph devices are attached to arms, legs or other extremities and used to determine circulatory capacity.

 In water plethysmography an extremity, e.g. an arm, is enclosed in a water-filled chamber where volume changes can be detected.
 Air plethysmography uses a similar principle but based on an air-filled long cuff, which is more convenient but less accurate.

 Another practical device is mercury-filled strain gauges used to continuously measure circumference of the extremity, e.g. at mid calf.

 Impedance plethysmography is a non-invasive method used to detect venous thrombosis in these areas of the body.

+Forearm plethysmography has replaced Flow-Mediated Dilation for assessing endothelial dysfunction.